Embodied creativity: group supervision for education and health professionals

-A monthly supervision group face-to face in Hobart:for teachers and healthcare workers wanting to feel clear, nourished, energised and connected in a safe and supportive community of peers.
+For therapists, allied health and medical clinicians and service providers wanting to feel clear, nourished, energised and connected in a supportive community of peers.

 Small Group Program